bigchaindb/ethereum-integration/poc3/README.md

-# Quickstart for POC3
+# POC 3

-## Install requirements
+## Setup

 - Install nodejs
 - Install npm packages with `npm install`
 - Install contracts with `truffle install`

+## Query Engine

+The POC 3 also uses a custom query engine for BigchainDB.
+The details about using and setting up the query engine can be found in [./query-engine/readme.md](./query-engine/readme.md).

+The smart contract in POC 3 uses the query engine API for BigchainDB queries.

-## Prepare configuration
+## Configure

 - Get api key from [Infura.io](https://infura.io/)
-- Generate keys and addresess with `npm run generate`
+- Generate keys and addresses with `npm run generate`
 - Create .env file from .env-example

-## Deploy contracts to rinkeby
+## Deploy contract

 - Compile contracts with `truffle compile`
-- Deploy contracts to rinkeby network `truffle migrate --network rinkeby`
+- Deploy contracts to either rinkeby or private Ethereum network `truffle migrate --network [rinkeby | development]`
-- Update .env with new BDBADAPTERADDRESS
+- Update .env with new `BDBADAPTERADDRESS`

 ## Execute transfer